 Explore Planetary Health In West Borneo

-The modules in this portal educate participants on the concept of planetary health, the global and local context, our radical listening approach, our approach to replication, and an overview of ASRI’s transformative solutions to planetary health challenges by integrating planetary and human health.
+The modules in this portal educate participants on the concept of planetary health, the global and local context, our radical listening approach, and an overview of ASRI’s transformative solutions to planetary health challenges by integrating planetary and human health.

-Each of the learning objectives will be met by providing reading materials and resources, online and on-site trainings, trips to villages, conservation programs, alternative livelihoods programs, and health care programs.
+Each of the learning objectives will be met by providing reading materials and resources, online trainings, virtual tours of the rainforest, conservation programs, alternative livelihoods programs, and health care programs.